ThecoffeDevops/terraform-aws/README.md

-echo "automating AWS with Terraform" echo "we are using git branches to track changes"
+      "automating AWS with Terraform"
+      "we are using git branches to track changes"